Thinkersbluff/CR6CommunityMarlin/README.md

 # Community firmware for the Creality CR-6 3D printer

-**This branch is for the Creality CR-6 SE with stock v4.5.2 motherboard and the stock display.**
+**The extui branch is configured for the Creality CR-6 SE with stock v4.5.2 motherboard and the stock display.**

 _For other configurations for the Creality CR-6 printer (like BigTreeTech SKR board and optional BTT TFT v3.0 display - please check the [branches and development section](#development-and-compile-it-yourself) section below._

 ## Downloads

-Please find official releases in the [Releases section](https://github.com/CR6Community/Marlin/releases).
-Take the release which belongs to the particular touch screen firmware you are going to flash.
+Please find official releases of this firmware in the [Releases section](https://github.com/CR6Community/Marlin/releases).
+Download the release which belongs to the particular touch screen and main board combination you are going to flash.
 Please read the release notes *carefully* - it contains all the instructions you need.

 Ensure you take the right assets: the `firmware[suffix].bin`.
 You should not download the `Source code` archive if you are downloading with the purpose of directly flashing your printer.

 *Support for the [BTT SKR board](https://damsteen.nl/blog/2020/11/25/how-to-btt-skr-cr6-installation) is available.*

-*At least one CF Release 6 user has confirmed that the v4.5.3 firmware configuration also supports the Creality v1.1.03 (ERA) board.*
+*All CF Release 6.1 users have confirmed that the v4.5.3 firmware configuration also supports the Creality v1.1.0.3 (ERA) board.*

 ### Development and compile-it-yourself